Kurdistan Workers' Party insurgency: Escalation

-2015–present
+2015 to February 2025

 In June 2015, the main Syrian Kurdish militia, YPG, and the Turkey's main pro-Kurdish party, HDP, accused Turkey of allowing Islamic State (ISIL) soldiers to cross its border and attack the Kurdish city of Kobanî in Syria.
 The conflict between Turkey and PKK escalated following the 20 July 2015 Suruç bombing attack on progressive activists, which was claimed by ISIL.
 During the 24–25 July 2015 Operation Martyr Yalçın, Turkey bombed alleged PKK bases in Iraq and PYD bases in Syria's Kurdish region Rojava, purportedly retaliating the killing of two policeman in the town of Ceylanpınar (which the PKK denied carrying out) and effectively ending the cease-fire (after many months of increasing tensions).
 Turkish warplanes also bombed YPG bases in Syria.

 Violence soon spread throughout Turkey.
 Many Kurdish businesses were destroyed by mobs.
 The headquarters and branches of the pro-Kurdish Peoples' Democratic Party (HDP) were also attacked.
 There are reports of civilians being killed in several Kurdish-populated towns and villages.
 The Council of Europe raised their concerns over the attacks on civilians and the 4 September 2015 blockade of Cizre.

 But also the Kurdish rebel fighters did not sit still: a Turkish Governor claimed that Kurdish assailants had fired on a police vehicle in Adana in September 2015, killing two officers, and some unspecified "clash" with PKK rebels purportedly took place in Hakkâri Province.
 President Erdogan claimed that between 23 July and late September, 150 Turkish officers and 2,000 Kurdish rebels had been killed.
 In December 2015, Turkish military operations in the Kurdish regions of southeastern Turkey had killed hundreds of civilians, displaced hundreds of thousands and caused massive destruction in residential areas.
 According to the Human Rights Watch (HRW) report, "Local human rights groups have recorded well over 100 civilian deaths and multiple injuries."

 The spring of 2016 saw the seasonal uptick in combat activity.
 In May, a Turkish Bell AH-1 SuperCobra helicopter was documented shot down by a PKK-fired Russian made MANPADS.